 Limitations of DOHSA Compensation

-The DOHSA also does not provide for nonpecuniary damages, except for the dependents of the deceased who meets the aviation accident requirements.
-These types of damages, for mental anguish, pain and suffering, and grief, are not covered by DOHSA, but they are covered by other federal maritime laws, like the Jones Act.
+- The DOHSA also does not provide for nonpecuniary damages, except for the dependents of the deceased who meet the aviation accident requirements.

 DOHSA and Contributory Negligence

-If you have lost someone to the high seas, the loss may be devastating.
+Losing a loved one at sea is devastating.
 It can be tough to navigate the legal process of filing for the damages you are owed while also coping with your grief.
-To find out what your rights are in your specific case, rely on the assistance of an attorney experienced with maritime law and the DOHSA.
+To determine your rights in your specific case, rely on the assistance of an attorney experienced with maritime law and the DOHSA.